-Lyme Regis is an ancient town featured in the Domesday Book, surrounded by breath-taking Dorset scenery and several historical landmarks.
-It is considered the home of palaeontology, where Mary Anning discovered a complete ichthyosaur fossil when she was just 12 years old.
+Lyme Regis is an ancient town featured in the Domesday Book, surrounded by breathtaking Dorset scenery and several historical landmarks.
+It is considered the home of paleontology, where Mary Anning discovered a complete ichthyosaur fossil when she was just 12 years old.

 It is no surprise that Lyme Regis is the perfect place to go fossil hunting, so we headed straight to the museum and beach to find out more.

-If you go past The Cobb, Monmouth beach extends to over a kilometre southwest and has plenty of holiday chalets, beach huts and bowling green.
+If you go past The Cobb, Monmouth Beach extends over a kilometer southwest and has plenty of holiday chalets, beach huts, and bowling green.
 Charmouth Beach is also only a few miles down the road.

 The Cobb and Harbour

-The harbour and wall protecting it is called The Cobb and has been here in some shape or form since 1313, protecting the town and beaches.
+The harbor and wall protecting it is called The Cobb and has been here in some shape or form since 1313, protecting the town and beaches.

-Lyme Regis would not exist in its present form without this sea defence and stops the eastward movement of shingle, likely burying the town.
+Lyme Regis would not exist in its present form without this sea defense and stops the eastward movement of shingle, likely burying the town.

-It is an old stone pier which curves 265 metres out into the sea and gently slopes from the harbour out into the ocean.
-It is not for the faint hearted who dare walk along the top!
+It is an old stone pier that curves 265 meters out into the sea and gently slopes from the harbor out into the ocean.
+It is not for the faint-hearted who dare walk along the top!